threemanifold/miniRAG/README.md

 ## Using the Admin UI

 This UI is intentionally minimal and designed as an admin panel.
 The primary goal is functionality and clarity, with simple guardrails to keep the user on the correct path.
-A unique Store ID is auto‑generated per UI session to avoid local Chroma cache collisions; you can delete the store to reset and start fresh.

 - Core flow (minimal)
   1. Upload one or more `.txt` files.